 Behind the curtain, he said, there were 200 people lined up to take a photo with Ryan before they headed over to the other room, which featured the beer and wine and “probably” hors d’oeuvres.
 He said the atmosphere was like a gathering of old friends.

 This reporter did not get behind the curtain.
 After snapping photos of name tags and some donors, a campaign staffer told me I had to leave because he did not want photos taken of the attendees.
-Soon a hotel employee approached me and said that I had to go because I was not allowed take photos inside the hotel without permission.
+Soon, the Philadelphia Airport Marriott hotel employee approached me and said that I had to go because I was not allowed take photos inside the hotel without permission.

 The donor interviewed has not given the maximum $5,000 personal contribution to the Romney campaign yet but plans to do so.
 He donated for this event because a friend, who is a Romney bundler, asked him to.
 “That’s how this town works,” he said.
 He’s been a Washingtonian for over 40 years.